vikramkhare/personal/README.md

 Goals:

-Start an understanding of reasearch conducted locally in Southern California Replicate findings including key findings or algorithms Improve own techincal skill
+Start an understanding of reasearch conducted locally in Southern California

+Replication of key findings/algorithms/etc to improve techincal skill